 by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments and the subsequent systems and processes.

-SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS INDIVIDUAL CONTEXT AND APPROACHES

 Prevention / Protection

 We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.